Get started¶

 -

-Go to Workspaces, select an agentic AI workspace from the list, and open the Workflows tab.
+Go to Workspaces, open an agentic AI workspace from the list, and select the Workflows tab.
 This tab lists all workflows created in the selected workspace.
 If none exist yet, the page will be blank.

 Go to Workspaces > Workflows to create agentic workflows.